jrawbits/VE-Installer/ReadMe.md

-pkg-dependencies | CRAN and BioConductor package repository (source and Windows binary\*) for dependencies pkg-repository | Repository of built VisionEval packages (source and Windows binary\*) runtime | the VisionEval folder with the installed / installable elements (see below) tests | Copies of the VisionEval TestData and package folders used for running tests and saving test output ve-lib | Library of installed packages for the local machine architecture ve-pkg | Repository of source packages (VisionEval plus dependencies) used in source installer (optional) VE-Runtime-Rx.x.x.zip | Just the runtime folder (for the local architecture and R version x.x.x) zipped up
+pkg-dependencies | CRAN and BioConductor package repository (source and Windows binary\*) for dependencies pkg-repository | Repository of built VisionEval packages (source and Windows binary\*) runtime | the VisionEval folder with the installed / installable elements (see below) tests | Copies of the VisionEval TestData and package folders used for building, running tests and saving test output ve-lib | Library of installed packages for the local machine architecture ve-pkg | Repository of source packages (VisionEval plus dependencies) used in source installer (optional) VE-Runtime-Rx.x.x.zip | Just the runtime folder (for the local architecture and R version x.x.x) zipped up